kritikrishnan/Workforce/README.md

 WorkForce Application

 This is an Employee data application, designed for merchants who use the square POS.
+The application was created with aPhone in Focus.
+It was manually tested on a Google Pixel with Nougat and API level 28.

 Features and specifications